China–United States trade war: US farmer impact

 Regionally, the Midwest was most impacted by the agricultural tariffs by China.
 For example, Iowa, Illinois, and Kansas represented the largest share of annualized losses in agriculture revenue in 2018.
 Losing $1.46 billion, $1.41 billion, and $955 million, respectively, Iowa, Illinois, and Kansas accounted for 11%, 11%, and 7% of all total agricultural losses in 2018.

-Agricultural tariffs against the U.S. by China began in April 2018 when retaliatory tariffs between 15% and 25% on U.S. imports included 94 different lines on U.S. agricultural goods.
+Agricultural tariffs against the US by China began in April 2018 when retaliatory tariffs between 15% and 25% on US imports included 94 different lines on US agricultural goods.
 These first tariffs predominantly focused on pork, fruit, and tree nuts.
 Then, in July 2018, China expanded agricultural tariffs of 25% to a total of 697 different lines.
 On September 1, 2019, Chinese agricultural tariffs had increased to 1053 different lines.
-Although most agricultural tariffs on U.S. goods by China began at 25%, some goods like pork, fruits and nuts, grains, sugar, and soybeans reached tariffs as high as 80% to 100%.
+Although most agricultural tariffs on US goods by China began at 25%, some goods like pork, fruits and nuts, grains, sugar, and soybeans reached tariffs as high as 80% to 100%.

 The Trump administration responded to decreasing agricultural exports through a series of acts and bailouts.
 Between 2018 and 2020, the United States Department of Agriculture's Farm Service Agency administered and oversaw the distribution of $23 billion in the form of direct payments to farmers for losses caused by international trade disputes through the Market Facilitation Program.
 Specifically, in 2019 the USDA's Market Facilitation Program paid $14.4 billion across 644,000 farming operations.
 The average payment per operation was $22,312 and focused on three types of eligible commodities: (1) non-specialty crops (such as corn and soybeans); (2) specialty crops (such as fruits and nuts); (3) dairy and pork products.
 Of the $14.4 billion in farmer assistance in 2019, 90% went to farmers of non-specialty crops, totaling $12.9 billion.

 Another form of agricultural assistance was the Food Purchase and Distribution Program by the United States Department of Agriculture.
-Specifically designed to offset already produced agricultural commodities in the form of surplus, USDA purchased roughly $2.3 billion in U.S. agriculture impacted by trade tariffs.
+Specifically designed to offset already produced agricultural commodities in the form of surplus, USDA purchased roughly $2.3 billion in US agriculture impacted by trade tariffs.
 The most significant commodities purchased were pork, dairy, and apples.